 We have scattered and inconsistent communication channels for growing organizations, from abandoned Facebook groups to rogue Facebook profiles.
 Each one abandoned when the position was turned over and account access denied.
 Each one given a half hurray in enthusiasm by an already overworked employee trying to respond to the needs of the community

 Knowing what’s legit, what’s not, and where to go for current and relevant information is hard.

 It is hard for communicators to share impactful brand messages in this highly networked, personal space.
-We face limitations of what we can communicate, to who we share it, and when because of the power of this vastly informal network of communicating things.
+We face limitations of what we can communicate, who we share it with, and when, because of the power of this vastly informal network of communicating things.
 Because the community trusts (and expects) Steven (for example), who works at the Recreation Centre, to share the current happenings, answer the questions about the hours, and still do his job.

 We want to write impactful messages and create human connection, but the systems in place are incredibly challenging to work within.
 We want to answer the questions, but we can’t if you’re not asking us in the right spot.

 You don’t know where the right spot is.
 Because the official Facebook page hasn’t been updated in a year, but you heard Chris updates his profile weekly.
 But you’re not friends with Chris.
 There’s a group that shares, but two have been abandoned and one is managed by someone who blocked you because of interpersonal drama last year.
-The website would be a good idea, but half the links are broken, and every time you call the number it never answers.
-So, you’re left feeling excluded because you don’t know where the right spot to find the information you need is.
+The website would be a good idea, but half the links are broken, and every time you call the number, no one answers.
+So, you’re left feeling excluded, because you don’t know where the right spot to find the information you need is.
 It’s kept closely guarded by people of power within private social networks.